aneiriondo/ices-taf-wiki/Bib-entries.md

 following types of values can be used in the source field:

-1. GitHub reference of the form `owner/repo[/subdir]@ref`, identifying a specific version of an R package.
+1. GitHub reference of the form `owner/repo[/subdir]@ref`, identifying a specific version of GitHub resource, such as an R package.
 A fixed reference such as a tag, release, or SHA-1 hash is recommended.
     Branch names, such as `master`, are pointers that are subject to change, and are therefore not reliable as long-term references.

-2. URL starting with `http` or `https`, identifying a file to download.
+2. URL starting with `http://`, `https://`, or `ftp://`, identifying a file to download.

 3. Relative path starting with `initial`, identifying the location of a file or directory provided by the user.